Cheap Fish Tanks - 5 Tips to Get You the Best Deal

 #4 - Don't Purchase the Livestock

 Often times you will see a listing where the seller is trying to sell a complete setup with fish, coral/plants, live rock, etc included.
 I would advise against purchasing the livestock unless you are experienced with handling an aquarium move.
 Moving an aquarium, especially a large aquarium is one of the most stressful activities you can undertake in the hobby.
 If the seller has a rare fish or coral that you want, consider purchasing it separately and quarantining it until your tank is established.
 I would not factor in the price of livestock on a listing.
 Try to negotiate with the seller to purchase only the equipment.
 Often times, the seller can give the livestock to a local fish store or advanced hobbyist who has the means to handle the move.
 If you chose to purchase livestock, the safest livestock to purchase would be live rock.
-Live rock can be stored in a black tote from a hardware store with a power head and heater.
+Live rock can be stored in a black stock tank with cheap power heads and an aquarium heater (food grade buckets work for smaller live rock purchases).
 Corals can be safe to purchase as well, but given the availability of frags these days, I would recommend just getting frags from a local reefer when your tank is ready.

 #5 - Prices Are Negotiable